-Study tips and test-taking strategies that will prepare you to knock your ACLS exam out of the park.
+A comprehensive review that includes what to study, how to study, and test-taking strategies that will prepare you to knock your ACLS exam out of the park.

 Advanced Cardiac Life Support (ACLS) is an essential aspect of emergency medical treatment.
 Most healthcare providers are required to get their ACLS Certification or Recertification to ensure they are capable of handling various emergency situations.
 In order to receive your certification, you must take a course, and ultimately pass an ACLS Certification exam that is accepted by your specific provider.
-Each year, thousands of healthcare providers set out to pass their ACLS exam.
+Each year, thousands of healthcare providers set out to pass their ACLS exams.
 If you are one of these people, don’t fret – we’re here to help.
 Countless other doctors, nurses, EMTs, paramedics, firefighters, etc. were once in the same position as you are.
-Passing your ACLS exam is not something you should stress about; but it’s definitely not something to take lightly.
+Passing your ACLS exam is not something you should stress about, but it’s definitely not something to take lightly.
 As always, fortune favors the prepared.
 This post will walk you through some proper studying tips and test-taking strategies to ensure you are fully prepared to pass your ACLS Certification exam with ease.

-Review case scenarios.
+Review case scenarios

-A large portion of ACLS Certification course will cover a few select cases that you will likely encounter at some point in your career.
+A large portion of our ACLS Certification course will cover a few select cases that you will likely encounter at some point in your career.
 The information and procedures are the product of continuous research, testing, and analysis resulting in periodic updates expected to improve the effectiveness of ACLS given changes in medical technology.
 In addition to having the ability to recognize the signs and symptoms present for a specific situation, understanding treatment procedures is critical.
 There is no way to study only the particular scenarios that will be on your exam, so it is important to review several case scenarios in order to be comfortable addressing various situations.

-Memorize the algorithms.
+Memorize the algorithms

 A large portion of your ACLS exam prep will be spent studying the different algorithms associated with the course.
 The algorithms you will learn are simply a flowchart of procedures to follow in order to treat specific situations.
-ACLS exams aside, knowing the algorithms can be the difference between life and death; so knowing these inside and out is mandatory.
+ACLS exams aside, knowing these algorithms can be the difference between life and death; so knowing them inside and out is mandatory.
 How you learn them is up to you.
 Everyone has a different learning style and preference, so play to your advantage and choose a method that works best for you.

-Algorithms to review:
+ACLS Algorithms to Review:

-Know the medications and doses.
+Know the medications and doses

 Another aspect of memorizing the algorithms is being able to identify the medications and doses that correspond to certain situations.
-Obviously, knowing the correct medication and dosage is vital to any medical emergency situation, where mistakes can be fatal.
+Obviously, knowing the correct medication and dosage is vital to any medical emergency, where mistakes can be fatal.
 Once again, it is important to study the ACLS medications in a manner that suits your learning style.
 That having been said, one method that is popular among many test-takers is the use of mnemonic devices.
 The use of this technique triggers quick memory retention abilities that are very helpful when taking the ACLS exam – and are critical in emergency situations.
 For example, a common mnemonic device used to help recall the possible treatment options (in no particular order) for various forms of Bradycardia is “ Pacing Always Ends Danger,” which simulates: Transcutaneous Pacing, Atropine, Epinephrine, and Dopamine.

 Learn the H’s and T’s